vangj/py-bbn/README.rst

 the ability to generate singly- and multi-connected graphs, which is taken from `JS Ide and FG Cozman, "Random Generation of Bayesian Network," in Advances in Artificial Intelligence, Lecture Notes in Computer Science, vol 2507 <https://pdfs.semanticscholar.org/5273/2fb57129443592024b0e7e46c2a1ec36639c.pdf>`_.
 There is also the option to generate sample data from your BBN.
 This synthetic data may be summarized to generate your posterior marginal probabilities and work as a form of approximate inference.
+Lastly, we have added Pearl's `do-operator` for causal inference.

 Power Up, Next Level
 --------------------